 For a taste of what's new in the film world, check out New York's Rooftop Film Series.
 The venues vary, but Rooftop Films are mostly shown in, or rather, on, buildings in Williamsburg, Fort Greene and Gowanus.
 Entrance is $10, and there's often a discussion afterwards — and sometimes an after party too!

 Once a season, the Prospect Park Bandshell is transformed into an outdoor movie theater with a live orchestra.
-This year the classic movie that catapulted John Travolta to stardom and sent disco and the Gibb brothers into the stratosphere has some of the greatest dance scenes ever committed to celluloid, but it’s also a moving coming of age drama and a gritty, sometimes brutal portrait of blue collar Brooklyn in the 1970s.
+Last year the classic movie that catapulted John Travolta to stardom and sent disco and the Gibb brothers into the stratosphere has some of the greatest dance scenes ever committed to celluloid.
+This year, treat yourself to a screening of Dracula with the Philip Glass Ensemble.